-In this section, we describe the material components of our executive compensation program for our NEOs, whose compensation is set forth in the 2023 Summary Compensation Table and other compensation tables contained in this Proxy Statement.
+In this section, we describe the material components of our executive compensation program for our NEOs, whose compensation is set forth in the 2024 Summary Compensation Table and other compensation tables contained in this Proxy Statement.
 We also provide an overview of our executive compensation philosophy and the factors that we consider relevant to the analysis of our executive compensation program.
-Our NEOs during 2023 were:
+Our NEOs during 2024 were:

-- · Peter M. Mavoides, our President and Chief Executive Officer; and - Mark E. Patten, our Executive Vice President, Chief Financial Officer, Treasurer and Secretary.
+- Peter M. Mavoides, our President and Chief Executive Officer; - Mark E. Patten, our Executive Vice President, Chief Financial Officer, Treasurer and Corporate Secretary; - A Joseph Peil, our Executive Vice President and Chief Investment Officer; and - R. Max Jenkins, our Executive Vice President and Chief Operating Officer.